decentology/hyperverse-docs/docs/learn/blockchain/algorand/welcome-to-algorand.md

 ---
 title: Welcome to Algorand
-description: Learn about Algorand, Teal, and find valuable resources to start learning more.
+description: Explore Algorand & Teal, and find valuable resources to start learning more.
 ---

 import PageRef from '@components/PageRef'